Menu

 When the major renovation to the Salt Lake Temple is complete, there will be no safer place during an earthquake in the Salt Lake Valley than inside that temple, said President Nelson during October 2021 general conference.
 He called on Latter-day Saints to implement “extraordinary measures” to strengthen their personal spiritual foundations.

-“My dear brothers and sisters, these are the latter days.
-If you and I are to withstand the forthcoming perils and pressures, it is imperative that we each have a firm spiritual foundation built upon the rock of our Redeemer, Jesus Christ.
+“If you and I are to withstand the forthcoming perils and pressures, it is imperative that we each have a firm spiritual foundation built upon the rock of our Redeemer, Jesus Christ,” he said.

-“Third, resolve to be resolute.
-The Lord loves effort.
-The Lord loves consistency.
+“The Lord loves effort,” he wrote.
+“The Lord loves consistency.
 The Lord loves steadfastness.
 While we surely will come up short from time to time, our persistent efforts to hear Him and follow the inspiration He gives us will help us to ‘wax strong in the Spirit’ (Mosiah 18:26).”

-Focus on eternal identifiers, nurture testimony
+Focus on eternal identifiers, ‘take charge’ of testimony

-“Who are you?”
-President Nelson asked.
-“First and foremost, you are a child of God, a child of the covenant, and a disciple of Jesus Christ. …
+In a worldwide devotional in May 2022, President Nelson taught young adults three fundamental truths that will help them make righteous choices for eternity.
+He told them that first and foremost, “you are a child of God, a child of the covenant and a disciple of Jesus Christ. …

 “I plead with you not to replace these three paramount and unchanging identifiers with any others, because doing so could stymie your progress or pigeonhole you in a stereotype that could potentially thwart your eternal progression.”